fetchai/wallet-browser-extension/README.md

 ### changing this currency in chain-info (optional)

 - To change currency name replace all instances of string "stake" in src/chain-info.ts file from to named currency eg fet
-- In src/ui/components/form/coin-input.tsx Change FET in line <span className={styleCoinInput.fet}>FET</span> to your chosen currency name eg stake
+- In src/ui/components/form/coin-input.tsx Change string  "FET" (matchcase) in line <span className={styleCoinInput.fet}>FET</span> to your chosen currency name eg stake
 - Available balance current price refers to value of fet from coingecko.
 - To change the currency change the "coinGeckoId" variable in src/chain-info.ts to the coin gecko id of the desired currency.
 - After making changes rebuild with the following command